subhash-karthik/subhash-karthik.github.io/_posts/2018-04-01-winequality.md

 ### Linear model selection

-Here we use forward stepwise selection, a computationally efficient method to find the best set of predictors related to the respnse varible.
-Brief overview: It begins with a model containing no predictors, and then adds predictors to the model one at a time, until all predictors are in the model.At each step we have *p* − *k* models where p refers to total number of predictors and k represents the step index.We have approximately *p*<sup>2</sup> models which is futher reduced to *p* models.
+Here we use forward stepwise selection, a computationally efficient method to find the best set of predictors related to the response variable.
+Brief overview: It begins with a model containing no predictors, and then adds predictors to the model one at a time, until all predictors are in the model.
+At each step we have *p* − *k* models where p refers to total number of predictors and k represents the step index.
+We have approximately *p*<sup>2</sup> models which is further reduced to *p* models.

 ``` r
 library(leaps)